NicholasPCole/ping-logger/README.md

 The file at `$XDG_CONFIG_HOME/ping-logger/config.yaml` is used by default but a different file can be specified with the `-c` or `--config` argument.

-The InfluxDB settings are defined in the [InfluxDBClient documentation](https://influxdb-python.readthedocs.io/en/latest/api-documentation.html#influxdbclient) and passed through as keyword arguments, and some examples are given for `influxdb['host']` and `dest_hosts` to demonstrate the input format. `src_host_name` is used to help identify multiple running instances of the script on different servers.
+The InfluxDB settings are defined in the [`influxdb_client` documentation](https://influxdb-client.readthedocs.io/en/stable/api.html#influxdbclient).

 A set of tags can be added to all points with an associative array under the top-level `tags` key.
 An example of this is to set the hostname of the source server (`src`).